Posts Categorized: Calls for Artists

 Call for Volunteers: Studio Monitors

-Our Studio Monitor Open Call provides interested volunteers with 6 months of 24/7 access to our professional facilities, a flat file, and opportunities to expand their printmaking and studio tech skills.
+Our Volunteer Studio Monitor Open Call provides interested artists with printmaking experience 6 months of 24/7 access to our professional facilities, a flat file, and opportunities to expand their printmaking and studio tech skills.
 Through a weekly 4-hour commitment, Volunteer Studio Monitors support our Open Studio Hours while becoming more familiar with the Spudnik Press community.
-Currently, we are looking for 3-4 new Volunteer Studio Monitors to join us.

 Open Studio at Spudnik Press provides studio access at a reduced price and is available to all who can print independently.
 You can learn more about the Open Studio sessions that we offer here.
 Each Volunteer Studio Monitor leads an Open Studio session each week.
 Their responsibilities include: